kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/Biuld_your_own_cluster.md

 ## My  goal?
 I'd like to:
-- Learn a bit more about the hardware needed to run a DL network
+- Learn a bit more about the hardware needed to run a DL network.
-- Improve some of mine coding skills
+- Improve some of my coding skills.
-- Have the abality to use the cluster when I want to with no restriction
+- Have the ability to use the cluster when I want to with no restriction.
 - Use it as a part of my portfolio as a Data Scientist (I know what you  are thinking!?
 This has nothing to do with Data Science!
 I agree with you, but I also true that being completely ingorant on the matter is equally bad!
 So, here I am.)
 - Have a bit of fun doing it.
+- Use to run some heavy-on-hardware Kaggle competitions (vision for instance).

+## What I do not want?
+- I am not interested on buildng the latest moost powerful made-at-home cluster machine.
+- I  am not interest into renting the machine to others.

 ## Some very high level questions
 This a list of question I had to answer myself before  spending my own money.